Keith Tyson: Career

 In 2002, Tyson mounted Supercollider at South London Gallery and then the Kunsthalle Zürich in Switzerland.
 The name of the exhibition, derived from the popular name for the CERN particle accelerator in Geneva, indicated the significance of scientific ways of seeing and thinking about the world to Tyson's art at this time.

 In December 2002, Tyson was awarded the British visual arts award, the Turner Prize.
-The other shortlisted artists that year were Fiona Banner, Liam Gillick and Catherine Yass.
-The Turner Prize was notorious that year not so much for the controversial nature of the work of the shortlisted artists as in previous years, but because of the comments of then Culture Minister Kim Howells.
-His comments that the Turner Prize exhibition at Tate Britain consisted of "cold, mechanical, conceptual bullshit" were greeted with both approval and criticism in the media.